walacor/ObjectValidator/README.md

 ## Running in a container

-It is highly advisable to run this in a container to ensure isolation and have the ability to use a dedicated secure enclave.
+It is recommended running ObjectValidator in a container to ensure isolation and have the ability to use a dedicated secure enclave.

 ## Container setup